 People expect your site to be responsive to their expectations since mobile devices are by far the most common way to access the internet.
 This is the sign you have been looking for, here is why having a mobile-friendly website is so important:

-If a website is Mobile-Responsive it becomes More Engaging.
+1. If a Website is Mobile-Responsive it Becomes More Engaging.

 Responsive design approaches, such as picture resizing and mobile optimization testing, aid in improving the SEO of your websites.
 Customizing your website to provide the greatest possible experience for your audience is an important aspect of mobile SEO.